Residential Parking Permits

 Permit Office Hours:

-To be eligible for a Residential Permit Parking sticker, your vehicle must display Pennsylvania license plates and be registered and insured to your home address within the area’s permit parking district.
-You must provide PPA with proof of vehicle registration and insurance; along with proof of resident in the form of:
+To be eligible for a Residential Permit Parking sticker, your vehicle must display Pennsylvania license plates and be registered to your home address within the area’s permit parking district.
+You must provide PPA with proof of vehicle registration, along with proof of residency, in the form of the following.
+All documents must reflect the apartment number when applicable.

 - Your driver’s license